GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

 __1. Customize Symbology__

-We can customize the symbology of our vectory layer by right-clicking on it in the `Layers` Panel -> `Properties` -> `Symbology`.
+We can customize the symbology of our vector layer by right-clicking on it in the `Layers` Panel -> `Properties` -> `Symbology`.

 First of all we want to assign different colors for different features:

 In the topmost drop-down menu, choose `Categorized`.
 As Value choose "Description" and then click on the bottom left on `Classify`.
 We are now able to choose colors depending on the value in the column "Description".
 By double-clicking on the colored box in your window next to your value and Legend descriptions the `Symbol Selector` will open in a new window where you can choose the color of your preference by clicking on the drop-down arrow next to "Color".
-Right below you can also ajust the opcaty level of your feature.
+Right below you can also adjust the opacity level of your feature.

 ```{figure} /fig/en_SMT_ex4_dig_categorize.PNG